cs0320/notes/book/src/apis-integration/apis-integration.md

 <details>
 <summary>Think, then click!</summary>

-One thing is: you can ignore a lot of it.
+One thing is: **you can ignore a lot of it**.
 This first query gives us useful information for _further_ uses of the API.
 Another is that there's no actual weather information here...

 </details>
 </br>